baytelman/fullstack-interview/README.md

 ## Frequently asked question

 - Q: I really want to implement all the features of the optional section.
 Should I?
-    - No, you should not: Only implement the listed amount.
+    - No, you should not: Only implement the requested number.
     - We want a team of people with different skills, so understanding your strengths is a plus for us.
     - In fact, implementing all the features will be interpreted as lack of attention to detail.
 - Q: Can I use external libraries (npm)?